 Railings and Tie Posts They should be heavy-wall galvanized steel, at least 3 inches in diameter and set through the slab at least 24 inches at the time it is poured.
 You can sleeve railings and posts by insetting a galvanized pipe of slightly larger inside dimension than your finished pipe outside diameter, which will allow you to slip out the railings if needed and leave a flush slab that can be used for storage at a future date.
 If you opt for rubber mats over the slab be careful: some mats become very slippery when wet, and ring mats that drain well will trap manure and hair.

 Storage Don’t forget storage for your wash area.
-Horses and handlers will be safer without a clutter of shampoo bottles, sweat scrapers, and hoses underfoot, so consider something as simple as a plastic laundry basket or as deluxe as a pre-fab plastic storage cupboard mounted near the wash stall to keep soaps and washing tools handy, but corralled.
+Horses and handlers will be safer without a clutter of shampoo bottles, sweat scrapers, and hoses underfoot, so consider something as simple as a plastic laundry basket or a plastic cart with drawers located near the wash stall to keep soaps and washing tools handy, but corralled.
 You’ll also need a designated safe place to keep a muck bucket, shovel and broom for manure removal.
 An inexpensive plastic laundry sink can be mounted near the wash area for washing buckets, bits, and leg wraps.

 Keep It Clean